viswa2/DevOps/aws-fundamentals/README.md

 Instead, use the root user to create your first IAM user and assign it permissions to create other users.
 Then, continue to create other IAM users, and access those identities for performing regular tasks throughout AWS.
 Only use the root user when you need to perform a limited number of tasks that are only available to the root user.
 Examples of these tasks include changing your root user email address and changing your AWS support plan.

 ## IAM users ##

 An IAM user is an identity that you create in AWS.
 It represents the person or application that interacts with AWS services and resources.
 It consists of a name and credentials.
 By default, when you create a new IAM user in AWS, it has no permissions associated with it.
 To allow the IAM user to perform specific actions in AWS, such as launching an Amazon EC2 instance or creating an Amazon S3 bucket, you must grant the IAM user the necessary permissions.
+AWS recommends that you require `multi-factor authentication (MFA)` for all users in your account and rotate credentials regularly.

 `Best practice:`